Freshwater West: Geography

 with fallen rocks at the back of beaches".

-Towards the centre are older Lower Palaeozoic mudstone and siltstone, and to both the north and the south is old red sandstone.
+Towards the centre are older Lower Palaeozoic mudstone and siltstone, and to both the north and the south is Old Red Sandstone.
 Behind the bays are extensive dune fields such as Broomhill Burrows and Gupton Burrows and a river valley.
 The low cliffs on the south facing coast reach an elevation of 55 m, rising gently behind to 63 m.

 The water at Freshwater West is part of the Pembrokeshire Marine SAC, and it also forms part of the Angle Peninsula Coast SSSI.
 It is situated within Pembrokeshire Coast National Park.
-There are a trong currents from the northwest and southeast, while the beach has a tidal range of 6.5 m.
+There are strong currents from the northwest and southeast, while the beach has a tidal range of 6.5 m.
 At almost a mile long, Freshwater West is flanked by extensive sand dunes and rock pools.
 The land in the area consists of dunes with fens, grassland, reedbeds, purple moor grass, rush pastures, and maritime cliffs, and is inhabited by wildlife such as waders, chough, overwintering northern lapwing, and grey seal.
 Despite its natural beauty, Freshwater West is unsuitable for bathing due to strong offshore swells and strong currents.
 There is an abundance of fossils in the area, and in 1921 some 50 were reported to have been discovered here.